 Jimmy Kudo (Japanese name: Shinichi Kudo) is a high school detective who sometimes works with the police to solve cases.
-During an investigation, he is attacked by members of a crime syndicate known as the Black Organization.
-They force him to ingest an experimental poison, but instead of killing him, the poison transforms him into a child.
+During an investigation, he is attacked by members of a offense syndicate known as the Black Organization.
+They force him to ingest an experimental poison, but instead of taking the life of him, the poison transforms him into a child.

 Adopting the pseudonym Conan Edogawa and keeping his true identity a secret, Kudo lives with his childhood friend Rachel Moore (Ran Mori) and her father Richard (Kogoro Mori) a private detective.

 The anime franchise consists of seven sequential series in Japan, each based on the Pokémon video game series’s main installment.

 In the international broadcasts, these series are split across 23 television seasons, with the 23rd season streaming on Netflix in the United States as of June 12, 2020.
 Each of the series follows Ash Ketchum, a young trainer of fictional creatures called Pokémon.

 Joined by his partner Pokémon Pikachu and a rotating cast of human characters, currently Goh, Ash goes on a journey to become a “Pokémon Master” and compete in various Pokémon-battling tournaments called known as the Pokémon League.

 A shy high-school student named Yugi Moto receives the fragmented pieces of an Egyptian artifact, known as the Millennium Puzzle, from his grandfather.

 When Yugi reassembles the puzzle, he is possessed by the 3,000-year-old spirit of an ancient pharaoh.